For the lovers of Australian outback Kennedy Range National Park is a special place.

 Going back to the bus, I noticed how dry the earth was.
 Even with those huge dark clouds there was not a drop of moisture in the air.
 The earth looked like puzzle cut into pieces, forming attractive design.

 Big Dog rock was the next significant Aboriginal site we visited.
-Another dreaming story was told by Greg about the dog that ran away from Albany all the way to the Goldfields.
+Greg told us another dreaming story about the dog that ran away from Albany all the way to the Goldfields.
 Greg asked the male part of our group to climb the rock and played some challenge game with them.
 The female part of the group was instructed to leave and not to peep, so I can’t report on what was the challenge all about 😊.

 Big Dog Rock